naemon/naemon.github.io/documentation/usersguide/macrolist.md

 ---
-layout: doctoc
+layout: doc
 title: Standard Macros in Naemon
 ---

-{% include review_required.md %}

 <span class="glyphicon glyphicon-arrow-right"></span> See Also: <a href="macros.html">How Macros Work</a>

 Standard macros that are available in Naemon are listed here.
 On-demand macros and macros for custom variables are described <a href="macros.html">here</a>.

 ### Macro Validity

 Although macros can be used in all commands you define, not all macros may be "valid" in a particular type of command.
 For example, some macros may only be valid during service notification commands, whereas other may only be valid during host check commands.
 There are ten types of commands that Naemon recognizes and treats differently.
 They are as follows:

 <ol>
 <li>Service checks